preames/public-notes/llvm-riscv/VectorCodeGen.rst

 Deinterleave

-* vcompress fallback - both shuffle and deinterleave intrinsics
+* vcompress fallback - use m1 splat to reduce pressure in deinterleave2
 * Shift and truncate - any power of two such that SEW * N <= ELEN
 * Implement unzip proposals
 * Avoid splitting with slidedown eagerly?
 Or should we canonicalize in that direction?